nataasvpp/nataasvpp/doc/index.md

 * `plugins/vcdp_services` Contains some typical VCDP services
   * `l4-lifecycle/` The l4-lifecycle service.
 Used to maintain the session state (rearm timers), depending on packet received in both directions.
 Typically, manages UDP session establishement (first signe of life + one reverse packet), and associated timers
   * `nat/` The NAT services
-  * `sample/` Examples of terminal and non terminal services
   * `tcp-check/` The tcp-check service.
 When l4-lifecycle detects a TCP session, it removes itself from the service chains and add tcp-check instead.
 This service maintains a basic bipartite TCP state machine and manages the lifecycle of TCP sessions accordingly
 * `plugins/gateway/`  Contains everything related to GENEVE-based interfacing
   * `geneve_input/` Feature node (on `ip4-unicast`) designed to intercept GENEVE packets, use the VNI to determine the input tenant, and inject into `vcdp-lookup`